9th October 2019

-Protecting our workers is a practice we are passionate about here at Tank Services.
-Tank Installations, Servicing and Decomissions work involves many potential hazards.
-Therefore, we are never ceasing work on discovering new Personal Protection Equipment and practices to protect staff working on site.
+Protecting our workers is a practice we are passionate about at Tank Services.
+Tank installations, servicing and decomissions involve many potential hazards.
+We never cease looking for new Personal Protection Equipment and practices to protect staff working on site.

 Personal Protective Equipment or PPE is the first step to keeping labourers healthy and safe.
-Eye, Head & Hand Protection are all paramount types of PPE to labourer health and safety.
+Eye, head and hand protection are all paramount for health and safety.

 Hand protection can be tricky too!
 It’s not just as simple as getting a pair of gloves for your workers.
-Because allergies can be so prominent when wearing latex gloves or even certain fabrics.
+Allergies can be so prominent when wearing latex gloves or even certain fabrics.

-Nitrile gloves tend to be the most common form of glove protection.
-Plus, they’re good for working with oil as the oil doesn’t eat away at the nitrile.
+Nitrile gloves tend to be the most common form of glove protection and they’re good for working with oil as the oil doesn’t eat away at the nitrile.

 A sealed shoe will create sweat around the foot which can lead to damp problems on the feet themselves.
-Or the moisture will start to get cold and freeze around the foot increasing the likelihood of frostbite.
+The moisture will start to get cold and freeze around the foot, increasing the likelihood of frostbite.

-The Titanium Boot from Rockfall does tick all the boxes and for a more affordable price than some of the larger boots they offer.
+The Titanium Boot from Rockfall does tick all the boxes and for a more affordable price than some of the larger boots on offer.

 We all know how hard it can be to keep a site free of dirt and grime.
 Especially when there’s plenty of other more important work to be done.
 But unseen bacteria and microbial growth can go wild if boots are treading in the dirt through buildings.
-Especially relevant with on-site cabins or support offices attached to businesses with labourers.
+This is especially relevant with on-site cabins or support offices attached to businesses with labourers.

 A great solution for this particular issue is a Boot Cleaner.
 Construction workers can pop their feet through the boot washer on their way into the building.
-Therefore, keeping their shoes clean and looking smart.
-There’s the added bonus of having much more professional office spaces too!
+Therefore, keeping their shoes clean and looking smart and maintaining a clean, professional office space too.

-Site Health and Safety on a construction site will likely require a face mask to prevent building dust from entering the workers’ lungs.
+Site health and safety on a construction site will likely require a face mask to prevent building dust from entering the workers’ lungs.
 Enough construction dust entering the lungs can cause them to cake up.
-Effectively making cement in the lungs which will inevitably lead to breathing problems in the future that the employer would be responsible for.
+This effectively creates cement in the lungs, which can lead to breathing problems in the future that the employer would be responsible for.

 Sign up to our newsletter to be the first to hear about our latest products, special offers and expert advice.